Arrr-az/Breast-Cancer-Dataset-Classification/README.md

 ## Objective

-The goal is to train predictive (binary classification) models applying different Machine Learning algorithms, while handling, processing and exploring data in a particular way for each of these algorithms.
+The goal is to train predictive models applying different Machine Learning algorithms, while handling, processing and exploring data in a particular way for each of these algorithms.

 In each notebook, more than just the hard code, I try to explore some relevant theoretical concepts from the ML algorithms, statistics and data processing as well.